-Although there are other options for completing required boating safety training, there is no substitute for in person classroom instruction provided by experienced instructors.
-Whether you are a novice or an old salt, at the successful completion of the America's Boating Course, you will earn a Certificate of Completion and a handy wallet card, which, when presented to a NC Wildlife or Coast Guard official will immediately confer confidence that you know that a gunwale, which rhymes with "funnel" is the upper edge or rail of a boat.
+Although there are options for completing required boating safety training, there is no substitute for in person classroom instruction provided by experienced instructors.
+Whether you are a novice or an old salt, at the successful completion of the America's Boating Course, you will earn a Certificate of Completion and a handy wallet card, which, when presented to a NC Wildlife or Coast Guard official will meet this requirement.
 It also might qualify you for a discount on your boat insurance.
 More importantly, you will know that all vessels approaching head on should pass port to port on our waters, or left side to left side as on US highways.

 This article is given courtesy of your local America's Boating Club of the Pamlico.
-This is the perfect time of the year to consider a general boating safety course.
-The America's Boating Course, which meets the requirement for NC State Boat
+This is the perfect time of the year to consider a general boating safety course, scheduled in April.
+The America's Boating Course, which meets the certification requirement for NC State Boat Law.
+To learn more details, contact Bob at pspsed@gmail.com or give him a call at 518-703-4881.